 Such a relationship can, however, be managed and stabilised.
 Our internal biology has no ideology of ‘good’ and ‘bad’ microbes.
 We have evolved many solutions to the ever-present conflicts that exist with our microbes, and many ways of enforcing our contracts with them.
 We can restrict them to certain parts of our bodies by creating physical corrals or creating chemical no-go zones.
 We can go for the carrot, by nourishing the species we want using dedicated foods.
 We can beat them with the stick, by using our immune system to keep them in place.
 We have evolved ways of selecting which species live with us, and of controlling their behaviour so they are more likely to be mutualistic than pathogenic.

 These means of control reflect the true lesson behind the microbiome: not that nature is inherently harmonious and cooperative, but that all the best relationships take work.

-From the forthcoming I CONTAIN MULTITUDES: The Microbes Within Us and a Grander View of Life by Ed Yong.
+From the book I Contain Multitudes: The Microbes Within Us and a Grander View of Life by Ed Yong.
 Copyright © 2016 by Ed Yong.
-To be published on August 9, 2016 by Ecco, an imprint of HarperCollins Publishers.
+Published on 9 August 2016 by Ecco, an imprint of HarperCollins Publishers.
 Published in the UK by The Bodley Head.